EcZachly/video-game-training-sql/README.md

 ## Base Data Model (getting started)

-1. Install Postgres locally (Homebrew is really nice for installing on Mac)
+1. Install Postgres locally (Homebrew is really nice for installing on Mac) This [tutorial](https://daily-dev-tips.com/posts/installing-postgresql-on-a-mac-with-homebrew/) is what I used
-2. Use pg_restore to create a new database.
+2. Use the data dump and pg_restore to create a new database.
 ```
-pg_restore -U <your_username> -d <yourdb> -1 base-data-model/halo5-dump.sql
+pg_restore -U <yourusername> -d postgres --no-owner "halo5-dump.sql"
 ```
+3. Set up DataGrip to point at your locally running Postgres instance
+4. Have fun querying!

 ## Specific Trainings